salsa-rs/salsa-rfcs/RFC0003-Query-Dependencies.md

 # Reference guide

-The implementation is straightforward and consists of adding traits from `requires` clause to various `where` bounds.
+The implementation is straightforward and consists of adding traits from `requires` attributes to various `where` bounds.
 For example, we would generate the following blanket for above example:

 ```rust
 impl<T> SymbolsDatabase for T